WenOOI/RelayFormer/README.md

 ### Video Results

-Here are qualitative results of RelayFormer on manipulated videos.
+Here are qualitative results of RelayFormer on manipulated videos, where specific objects have been removed from the original footage.
-All videos are directly playable below.
+The red mask regions indicate the areas predicted by the model as having been removed or altered from the original content.

 <table>
   <tr>